JikaiJin/jikaiwebsite/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'jkjin@pku.edu.cn'
+email: 'jkjin@stanford.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Welcome to my personal website!
-I am currently a senior undergraduate student majoring in computational mathematics at [School of Mathematical Sciences](http://english.math.pku.edu.cn/), [Peking University](https://english.pku.edu.cn/), fortunately having [Prof. Liwei Wang](http://www.liweiwang-pku.com/) as my research advisor.
+I am currently a senior undergraduate student majoring in computational mathematics at the [School of Mathematical Sciences](http://english.math.pku.edu.cn/), [Peking University](https://english.pku.edu.cn/), fortunately having [Prof. Liwei Wang](http://www.liweiwang-pku.com/) as my research advisor.
 My research is highly interdisciplinary across statistics, applied probability and operations research.
 While being trained as a theorist, the ultimate goal of my research is to develop state-of-the-art solutions for important real-world problems.
 If you share similar interest, feel free to contact me via email or Wechat.
 In this fall, I am going to join [The Institute for Computational and Mathematical Engineering (ICME)](https://icme.stanford.edu/) at [Stanford university](https://www.stanford.edu/) as a Ph.D. student.

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.